JRCSTU/wltp/README.rst

 ..
 Tip:
-    The use :command:`ipython` is preffered over :command:`python` since it offers various user-friendly facilities, such as pressing :kbd:`Tab` for completions, or allowing you to suffix commands with ``?`` or ``??`` to get help and read their source-code.
+    The use :command:`ipython` is preferred over :command:`python` since it offers various user-friendly facilities, such as pressing :kbd:`Tab` for completions, or allowing you to suffix commands with ``?`` or ``??`` to get help and read their source-code.

     Additionally you can <b>copy any python commands starting with ``>>>`` and ``...``</b> and copy paste them directly into the ipython interpreter; it will remove these prefixes.
-    But in :command:`python` you have to remove it youself.
+    But in :command:`python` you have to remove it yourself.

 If everything works, create the :term:`datamodel` of the experiment.
 You can assemble the model-tree by the use of: